Long hours behind the wheel of a vehicle can impact on the health of drivers

 Poor driving posture can increase the chance of physical health problems such as lower back pain, joint stiffness and muscle tightness.
 Over time, this can affect driver ability to continue with the role.
 According to the British Chiropractic Association, drivers should strive to adopt the optimal driving position to relieve the symptoms of physical fatigue at the wheel.

-To improve your posture in the driving, aim to:
+To improve your posture when driving, aim to:

 - Make sure that the seat position is correctly adjusted with the back-rest set slightly backwards.